michaelThaboMahumba/michaelThaboMahumba/README.md

-- 👋 Hi, I’m @michaelThaboMahumba
+👋 Hi, I'm Michael!

-- 👀 I’m interested in web development
-- 🌱 I’m currently learning  javascript
-- 💞️ I’m looking to collaborate on ...
+🎮 Gamer | 📚 Reader | 🖥️ Tech Enthusiast
+📍 Francistown, Botswana
+🌱 Learning to code
 - 📫 How to reach me ...https://www.facebook.com/thabomahumba.michael/

+**Interests**:
+- Anime
+- Games
+- Technology
+- Reading books

 <!---
 michaelThaboMahumba/michaelThaboMahumba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.